flo1/bltn/README.md

 You need wget, w3m and youtube-dl to use this script.
 If you use the others script, you will need libnotify and xdotool.

+On Ubuntu, you can install all dependencies with this command :

+	sudo apt-get install w3m youtube-dl libnotify-bin xdotool

 Installation
 ---